Please call us at 330-926-6927 if you have a question that isn't answered here!

 Generally, all of our research studies offer compensation to the individuals who participate.
 The amount of compensation, however, varies from study to study.
 You will always be aware of the amount of compensation being offered in a study before you decide whether or not to participate.

 The first step is to call 330-926-6927 for a quick pre screening to determine if you meet the basic health qualifications.
-You can also fill out the basic form (insert link here) and a member of our staff will be in contact with you.
+You can also fill out the basic form and a member of our staff will be in contact with you.

-Once it is determined that you meet the qualifications for the study and give your consent to participate, you will be given a structured program to follow.
-All of the costs of your study treatment are covered by the organization sponsoring the study.
+Once it is determined that you meet the qualifications for the study and you give your consent to participate, you will be given a study packet of information to follow.
+There is no cost to you at all to participate in any study.
+All of the costs are covered by the organization sponsoring the study.

-A research study is the scientific term for a test or study of a drug, therapy, surgical procedure, medical device, or of nutrition or behavioral changes in people.
-The tests are done to find out if the drug, therapy, procedure, etc. is safe and effective for people to use.
-The overall purpose of a study is to learn, not to treat patients.
+A research study is the scientific term for a test or study of a drug, therapy, surgical procedure, medical device, or nutritional intervention that may promote certain changes in participants.